headius/rubyflux/README.md

 Java virtual calls.
 The rest of Ruby syntax maps to mostly what you'd expect in Java code.

+Note that this is a young project and it is not yet considered stable for general use.

 On the Net
 ==========